Anca-Wang/auto-annotated-portfolio/content/pages/projects/project-four.md

 date: '2023-10-01'
 client: Awesome client
 description: >-
-  I led the design of this food prep app and delivered a high quality solution within 2 weeks.
-The design is featured with cleanness and modern, adopting UX design principle
+  Led the research and design of a food prep app and delivered a high quality solution within 2 weeks
 featuredImage:
   type: ImageBlock
   url: /images/0.png